 Styles of shutters

 Below are the most common styles of hurricane shutters.
 We provide an overview of each style, and then give pros and cons of each one.
+This will introduce you to each type and help you determine which one(s) is a good fit.

-CONS OF CLAMSHELL
+CONS OF ROLLING SHUTTERS

 ACCORDION SHUTTERS